 About the Questionnaire

 If the questionnaire shows only IRS wage totals, it means we do not have copies of any Form W-2 wage reports for your employees for that tax year.
-Otherwise, it shows that the Form W-2 wage totals we have in our records are less than those on the Forms 941, 943, 944 or Schedule H (Form 1040) returns you filed with IRS.
+Or, it may show that the Form W-2 wage totals we have in our records are less than those that are on the Forms 941, 943, 944 or Schedule H (Form 1040) returns you filed with IRS.

 For your convenience we have also enclosed a self-addressed envelope.
-If you cannot use the envelope, please mail the completed questionnaire and requested information only to:
+If you cannot use the envelope, please mail the completed questionnaire and requested information to:

 Address

 We cannot correct your employees' wage records unless you give us the information that we requested.
-This information is important because it could affect your employees' rights to future Social Security benefits and the amount of those benefits.
+This information is important.
+It could affect your employees' rights to future Social Security benefits and the amount of those benefits.
 Please make sure that the information you give us will resolve the problem.
-Always keep your wage records for four (4) years to back up your wage and tax reports, should SSA or IRS have questions about them at a later date.
+Always keep your wage records for four (4) years to back up your wage and tax reports, in case SSA or the IRS have questions about them later.

 If We Do Not Receive This Information

-If you do not send the requested information to correct your employees’ wage records or contact us within 45 days, we will refer this matter to IRS.
+If you do not send the information we need to correct your employees’ wage records or you do not contact us within 45 days, we will refer this matter to IRS.
 If the IRS finds that you made a reporting error, they may charge you a penalty.

 If You Have Any Questions